It may be relatively small in size, but Bali packs a pretty big punch when it comes to amazing things to do.

 If you’re traveling with all the family and you’re looking for things to do in Bali with kids, then head to Bali Zoo.
 You can take the little ones on an elephant expedition, have breakfast with an orangutan, hold baby animals and enjoy a scrumptious meal at any of the zoo’s 2 restaurants.
 Admission starts at around $25 for an adult and around $15 for a child aged 2-12.

-There are an abundance of places to stay in Bali, and even the most beautiful Bali villas are available at affordable prices.
+There are an abundance of places to stay, and even the most beautiful luxury Bali villas are available at affordable prices.
 Villas are located in exquisite oceanfront destinations, and come complete with bright airy living spaces, spacious en-suite bedrooms and infinity pools with hot tubs.
 If you don’t fancy heading out, you can wile away the hours lazing by your own private pool, soaking up the sunshine and stunning sea views.

 Go volcano trekking at sunrise